 1. The Basics of Streaming Revenue Models

 Streaming revenue models refer to the systems and structures through which creators earn money from their live or recorded content.
-These models vary depending on platform, audience size, and content type, but they generally fall into a few broad categories: advertising, subscriptions, direct support, merchandise, sponsorships, and platform-specific monetization tools.
+These models vary depending on platform, audience size, and content type.
+However, they generally fall into a few broad categories: advertising, subscriptions, direct support, merchandise, sponsorships, and platform-specific monetization tools.

 Each model comes with its own revenue split between the platform and the creator.
 For example, Twitch typically takes 50% of subscription fees for most streamers, while YouTube takes around 30% of Super Chat revenue.
-Understanding these splits is critical before committing to a platform.
+Therefore, understanding these splits is critical before committing to a platform.

 The table above illustrates common splits, though exact percentages can vary.
-It’s important to read the fine print of each platform’s partner or affiliate agreement.
+Consequently, it’s important to read the fine print of each platform’s partner or affiliate agreement.

 Advertising is one of the most traditional forms of monetization.
 Platforms sell ad space before, during, or after a stream, and share a portion of that revenue with the creator.
 The amount you earn depends on your audience size, engagement, and the advertiser demand in your niche.